Tyrrrz/Tyrrrz.me/data/blog/expression-trees/index.md

 // ThreeFourths.Of(18) -> 13
 ```

 Due to the fact that the compiler generates a version of the `Impl` class for each argument of `T`, we end up with an implementation of three-fourths for each type encapsulated in a separate class.
-This approach gives us a thread-safe lazy-evaluated generic dynamic function.

 Now, with the optimizations out of the way, let's again use Benchmark.NET to compare the different ways we can calculate three-fourths of a value: